anima-wg/brski-cloud/anima-brski-cloud.md

 The trust anchor, or trust anchors, to use is an implementation decision and out of scope of this document.

 The pledge may have any kind of Trust Anchor built in: from full multi-level WebPKI to the single self-signed certificate used by the Cloud Registrar.
-There are many tradeoffs to having more or less of the PKI present in the Pledge, which is addressed in part in {{?I-D.irtf-t2trg-taxonomy-manufacturer-anchors}} in sections 3 and 5.
+There are many tradeoffs to having more or less of the PKI present in the pledge, which is addressed in part in {{?I-D.irtf-t2trg-taxonomy-manufacturer-anchors}} in sections 3 and 5.

 ## Considerations for HTTP Redirect {#considerationsfor-http-redirect}

-When the default Cloud Registrar redirects a Pledge using HTTP 307 to an Owner Registrar, or another Cloud Registrar operated by a VAR, the Pledge MUST establish a provisional TLS connection with the Registrar as specified in {{BRSKI}}.
+When the default Cloud Registrar redirects a pledge using HTTP 307 to an Owner Registrar, or another Cloud Registrar operated by a VAR, the pledge MUST establish a provisional TLS connection with the Registrar as specified in {{BRSKI}}.
-The Pledge is unable to determine whether it has been redirected to another Cloud Registrar that is operated by a VAR, or if it has been redirected to an Owner Registrar, and does not differentiate between the two scenarios.
+The pledge is unable to determine whether it has been redirected to another Cloud Registrar that is operated by a VAR, or if it has been redirected to an Owner Registrar, and does not differentiate between the two scenarios.

 ## Considerations for Voucher est-domain